-The pharmacy will automatically fill and deliver new prescriptions it receives from health ca are providers, without checking with you first, if either:

-You used mail-order services with this plan in the past, or You sign up for automatic delivery of all new prescriptions received directly from health care providers.
+The pharmacy will automatically fill and deliver new prescriptions it receives from health care providers, without checking with you first, if either: Very used mail order conjugativity this plan in the past or ш Tou used mail-order services with this plan in the past, or You sign up for automatic delivery of all new prescriptions received directly from health care providers.
 You may request automatic delivery of all new prescriptions at any time by phone or mail.